Hong Kong fulfillment is one of the most popular options when overseas companies sell products cross-border into mainland China.

-We always tell our customers there should be a 3-foot test.
+We always tell our customers that there should be a 3-foot test.
 That is, will your package be okay dropping it from 3 feet.
 But for China, we would probably extend this to 5 feet.

 A lot of the time, couriers in China are very rough with the packages.
 I’m sure most of you have seen the videos of couriers throwing packages everywhere.